bfreuden/helix-tutorial/README.md

 ```bash
 ./start-helix-participant.sh --zkSvr localhost:2181 --cluster MYCLUSTER --host localhost --port 12915 --stateModelType MasterSlave
 ```
-The watch will show you that the Helix controller will almost instantly update the external view to get back to the previous state:
+The watch will show you that the Helix controller will almost instantly update the external view to get back to the previous (and ideal) state:
 ```
 ExternalView for myDB:
 {